 Vision and Goals

-The Union College PA program will be recognized for its professional diversity, clinical relevance, academic excellence, and responsible servanthood, enabling students to practice with joy and compassion in primary care health services oriented to underserved communities.
+The Union College PA Program will be recognized for its professionalism, clinical relevance, academic excellence, and responsible servanthood, enabling students to practice joyfully practice in primary care health services oriented to underserved communities.

-Graduates will act in a professional manner, acknowledging the physician assistant as one member of the health care team, recognizing the privilege of serving others regardless of color, social, ethnic, religious or economic status.
+Graduates will act in a professional manner, and, by integrating interprofessional education and collaboration, will acknowledge the physician assistant as one member of the health care team.

 - Clinical Relevance